CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is essentially a trigger-term list masquerading as a skill description.
-While it excels at providing natural keywords users might say, it completely fails to explain what the skill actually does - there's no 'what' component, only 'when'.
-This inverted structure makes it difficult for Claude to understand the skill's actual capabilities.
+While it excels at providing keywords users might say, it completely fails to explain what the skill actually does - what actions it performs, what outputs it creates, or what problems it solves.
+The description inverts the expected structure by only addressing 'when to use' without explaining 'what it does'.

 Suggestions